Phase 4: Pre-Departure Preparations

 InterExchange provides participants with a program handbook and our Inside the USA guide, but you should develop additional pre-departure materials and orientation programs to prepare participants for their time in the U.S. We also require that participants complete a mandatory online orientation, which can be accessed through their online application dashboard.

-Our online orientation is a 45-minute presentation that gives participants an overview of what to expect in the U.S. and how to prepare for their program.
+This orientation is 45 minutes and gives participants an overview of what to expect in the U.S. and how to prepare for their program.
 Participants should complete this orientation prior to arriving in the U.S. but must do so no later than 10 days after arrival or they will not be permitted to remain in the U.S.

 This is a very important requirement, and we request your assistance with ensuring your participants complete the orientation.
 In addition to our resources, participants are encouraged to seek out additional information on their own as well.